narimantos/vsburger/README.md

 ### 1.0.0

-Initial release of VS Pizza
+Initial release of VS Burger

 -----------------------------------------------------------------------------------------------------------